People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - better internal links

-TIP: Save screenshots or notes.
-AI answers can change, so you need proof of what you saw.
+Important: save notes or screenshots when you test AI answers.
+AI results can change, so you need proof of what you saw.

 - Is your domain cited?